Saroj Khan

-Saroj Khan (born Nirmala Nagpal; 22 November 1948 – 3 July 2020) was an Indian dance choreographer in Hindi cinema.
-She was born in Bombay State (present day Maharashtra), India.
+Saroj Khan (born Saroj Kishanchand Sadhu Singh Nagpal; 22 November 1948 – 3 July 2020) was an Indian dance choreographer in Hindi cinema.
 She was best known for the dance form mujra and the first woman choreographer in Bollywood.
 With a career spanning over forty years, she choreographed over 3000 songs and received several accolades, including four National Film Awards and record eight Filmfare Awards for Best Choreography.

-Early life and career
+Personal life

 She was born Nirmala Nagpal.
 Her parents, Kishanchand Sadhu Singh and Noni Singh, migrated to India after partition of India.
 She started her career as a child artist at the age of three with the film Nazarana as baby Shyama, and was a background dancer in the late 1950s.
-She learnt dance while working under film choreographer B. Sohanlal, who she married at the age of 13 while he was 43 years and was already married with 4 children which she did not know at the time of marriage.
+She learnt dance while working under film choreographer B. Sohanlal, whom she married at the age of 13 while he was 43 years and was already married with 4 children which she did not know at the time of marriage.

 After having three children (including one that died as an infant), the couple separated; after their separation, she married businessman Sardar Roshan Khan in 1975 and changed her name after converting to Islam.
 The couple have one child together: a daughter, Sukaina Khan, who is known to run a dance institute in Dubai.

+Career

-Later, she moved to choreography, first as an assistant choreographer and later getting her break as an independent choreographer, with actress Sadhana'S Geeta Mera Naam (1974).
+Khan moved to choreography, first as an assistant choreographer and later getting her break as an independent choreographer, with actress Sadhana's Geeta Mera Naam (1974).
 However, she had to wait many years to receive acclaim, which came with her work with Sridevi; their songs together such as Hawa Hawai in Mr India (1987), Main Teri Dushman, Dushman Tu Mera in Nagina (1986) and Mere Haathon Mein in Chandni (1989), and later her collaborations with Madhuri Dixit, starting with the hit "Ek Do Teen" in Tezaab (1988), Tamma Tamma Loge in Thanedaar (1990) and Dhak Dhak Karne Laga in Beta (1992) are hailed as iconic Bollywood dance numbers.
 Thereafter, she went on to become one of the most successful Bollywood choreographers.

 In 2014, Khan worked with Madhuri Dixit again in Gulaab Gang.
 She was on the advisory board of Rishihood University.